Reporting benefit fraud

-Write to us at Investigation unit, Selectapost 3, Civic Hall, Leeds LS1 1JF.
+- Write to us at the Investigation Unit, Selectapost 3, Civic Hall, Leeds LS1 1JF.

-For further information about what we can all do to help prevent benefit fraud and its costs to society, visit the DWP Benefit Fraud website and the National Anti-Fraud Network website.
-Links to these sites are on the right.
+For further information about what we can all do to help prevent benefit fraud and its cost to society, visit the DWP Benefit Fraud website and the National Anti-Fraud Network website.
+Please follow the External links